fk2019/meals/recipes/README.txt

-Put your recepies in this directory, one recipe per file
+Put your recipes in this directory, one recipe per file